 This is one of the main sights, so you absolutely should not miss it.
 And just as gorgeous as it is in real life, it is completely impossible to photograph, especially in the first part of the day, as the sun comes up just above the roof of the palace.

 Grand Place is definitely the heart of Brussels.
-Not surprisingly it begins its history as a market place as early as 13th century.
+Not surprisingly it begins its history as a market place as early as the 13th century.
 It looked completely different then of course, although I have no pictures of that for you.
 A century later the Town Hall is built in this location and the history of Grand Place being the official centre begins.

 The history is not so smooth though.
-In the 17th century the square (and Brussels in general) is bombarded by (who would have thought) a French army.
+In the 17th century, the square (and Brussels in general) is bombarded by (who would have thought) a French army.
 Interestingly, the Town Hall survives, while the rest of the Grand Place is wiped out.
 The square is later rebuilt by the city’s guilds, and you can see the result today.
-Although the style of the guildhalls are different, they somehow look harmonious together today.
+Although the styles of the guildhalls are different, they somehow look harmonious together today.

 If you check the photos of the Grand Place online, you might see it with a huge carpet of flowers covering the whole square.
 Be warned that it is not what it looks normally.
 This carpet is set up every two years in August, so if this is how you want to see the Grand Place, you have to plan your trip accordingly.

 If you continue walking down from the Grand Place, you arrive at another most famous sight of Brussels: Manneken Pis or the Peeing Boy.
 The statue itself is as disappointingly little, as the Little Mermaid in Copenhagen, but at least you do not need to cycle in the rain in the middle of nowhere to get to it.

 But you will easily spot the Manneken Pis thanks to the crowd of people taking the pictures with it.
 The one below I took on Monday morning.
 You would think this is the least touristy time of the week, but here you are.